• Skip to primary navigation

 Recipe Features

-• The recipe includes Kamut puffs for a crispier, firmer texture and more wholesome flavor.
+• You can use Kamut puffs for a crispier, firmer texture and more wholesome flavor.

-• Naturally sweetened with either raw honey or brown rice syrup.
+• It's a no-bake treat naturally sweetened with either raw honey or brown rice syrup (to make it vegan-friendly).

 • Made with crunchy peanut butter, you can easily swap it for almond butter (crunchy or creamy) or any other flavored nut butter.

-• And deliciously topped with dark chocolate for a richer experience.
+• And they are deliciously topped with a dark chocolate swirl for a richer experience.

 Kamut Puffs—Kamut puff cereal adds a crunchier bite and a fuller flavor.
 They tend to be a bit thicker than your regular (brown) rice cereal.
 But they are not gluten-free (see substitutions in my recipe notes).

-Nut butter—crunchy peanut butter adds an intense peanut taste, and I usually go for a salty version—substitute for creamy or different nut butter.
+Nut butter—I usually go for salty, crunchy peanut butter.
+Substitute for creamy peanut butter or cashew butter.
 Swapping this ingredient will determine the overall flavor of your rice crispy treat.

-Sweetener—if you want to keep it vegan-friendly, then stick with brown rice syrup; it’s sticky, but you might need an extra tablespoon because it is less sweet.
-Otherwise, raw honey is another excellent choice.
+Sweetener—if you want to keep it vegan-friendly, stick with brown rice syrup; it's sticky, but you might need an extra tablespoon because it is less sweet.
+Otherwise, raw honey is an excellent choice.

 Dark chocolate—adding a chocolate topping is optional, but it does add a nice contrasting texture—and who doesn't love some chocolate?
-I love a sugar-free version (if on sale) or a very dark one with at least 70% of cocoa.
+I love a sugar-free version (if on sale) or a very dark one with at least 70% cocoa.
+But you can also use semi-sweet dark chocolate chips.

 Coconut Cream—A small amount helps melt the chocolate, give it a beautiful shine, and tone down its intense cocoa flavors.

-Equipment—this unique cupcake recipe calls for a muffin pan and muffin liners.
-It allows for the rice crispy treats to hold their shape when you firmly press down the prepared Kamut puffs and helps obtain a firm texture.
+• The muffin pan allows the rice crispy treats to hold their shape when you firmly press down the prepared Kamut puffs or rice puffs and helps obtain a firm texture.

 Creamy peanut butter concoction in a stainless steel bowl.

-• Stir 2 tablespoons of the honey or brown rice syrup in the peanut butter until well combined.
+Stir honey or brown rice syrup in natural peanut butter until well combined.
+Loosen any big chunky peanut butter pieces until you get an even consistency.

 Kamut puffs pressed together with a honey and peanut butter concoction.